EliteDevelopmentX/Elite-CharacterKill/README.md

 # Elite-CharacterKill
 Discord: https://discord.gg/9AG5QuJ3CB
-# Instalation
+### Installation
-Upload to resources folder
+1) Upload to resources folder
-Check config and edit it if needed
+2) Check config and edit it if needed
-Add more database tables if needed
+3) Add more database tables if needed
-Start it when you need it
+4) Start it when you need it